 9. Root vegetables

 Well cooked root vegetables are easy to digest and support growth of good gut bacteria.
-Root vegetables are "prebiotic" foods, that also provide a great benefit to the metabolism and in our experience, help people gain a measure of control of their wider nutrition.
+Root vegetables like carrots are "prebiotic" foods, that also provide a great benefit to the metabolism and in our experience, help people gain a measure of control of their wider nutrition.

 BONUS: 5 "Foods" To Avoid At All Cost